The U.S. Looks To Support The Afghan Military From 'Over The Horizon'

 Still, Votel acknowledges that U.S.-Afghan military relations, built by working in the field, day-by-day, side-by-side, will suffer.

-Petraeus says he's worries about the scenario a couple years down the road.
+Petraeus says he's worries about the scenario a couple of years down the road.

 "My preference would have been to just manage this problem.
 And we were managing reasonably well with 3,500 troops," he said.
 "We may, two or three years from now, or perhaps even sooner, come to regret this decision."